Open Air Burning Permit Information

 - Once issued, daily Open Air Burning Permits will be approved based on the following regulations:

-- Only brush, trees, cane, and driftwood may be burned.
+- Only brush, cane, branches or forestry debris may be burned

 - An Open Air Burning Permit is obtained from the Tewksbury Fire Department.